How to Give an Elevator Pitch (With Examples)

 2. Provide a summary of what you do

 Provide a brief explanation of your background.
-You should include the most relevant information such as your education, work experience and any of your key specialties or strengths.
-If you're not sure what to include, try writing everything that comes to mind on a piece of paper.
+You should include the most relevant information such as your education, work history and any of your key specialties or strengths.
+If you're unsure what to include, try writing everything that comes to mind on a piece of paper.
 After that, review what you've written and remove everything that's not absolutely critical to explaining your background.
 Instead, focus on why you have what they may be looking for.

-Consider the most important items on your resume.
+Consider the most essential items on your resume.
 Once you've got it down to just a few points, organize them in a way that makes sense in your story.

 3. Explain what you can do

 This step depends on what you're using the pitch for.
 The main talking point of your pitch could be a consideration for a job opportunity or an internship or simply to get contact information.
 This is a good opportunity to explain the value you bring, why you're a good fit for a job or what an audience has to gain from your interaction and what you have to offer.

 You can finish your elevator pitch by asking for what you'd like to happen next.
 Examples include asking for a meeting, expressing interest in a job, confirming you've fully answered an interview question or asking someone to be your mentor.

 When asking for what you want out of your career, it's important to give the conversation an action item that the other person can use to keep talking.
 If you've just met the other person, make a simple request that requires little on their part.